bcrowell/bcrowell.github.io/reading_relativity/index.md

 * [Relativity for poets, ch.
 1-2](https://archive.org/details/poets_202201/page/10/mode/2up) (Crowell) - A longer textbook-style introduction for a gen ed college class (90 min).
 * [An illustrated guide to relativity](https://www.amazon.com/Illustrated-Guide-Relativity-Tatsu-Takeuchi/dp/0521141001), ch.
 1-3 (Takeuchi) - A gen ed textbook (90 min, not free).
 Non-threatening style, with cute cartoons.
 * [It's about time](https://www.amazon.com/Its-About-Time-Understanding-Relativity/dp/0691141274), ch.
 1-8  (Mermin) - A gen ed textbook with a more dry style.
 (3 hrs, not free)
-* General relativity from A to B], ch.
+* General relativity from A to B, ch.
 1-4 (Geroch) - [Borrow online from the Internet Archive.](https://archive.org/details/generalrelativit00gero) A gen ed textbook.
 The initial chapters are set up to avoid the necessity of un-learning anything in order to understand general relativity.
 Not much contact with experiment.
 (3 hrs, not free)

 # The metric